malb/lattice-estimator/.github/ISSUE_TEMPLATE/feature-request-to-add-a-new-attack-from-the-literature.md

 ---
-name: Add a new attack
+name: Feature request to add a new attack from the literature
 about: add an attack from the literature
 title: ''
 labels: newattack